 There is a lot to see and do in Mexico in February.
-The first Monday of the month (February 4, 2013) is a national holiday in honor of Constitution Day.
-Carnaval celebrations kick off on the 6th in many destinations.
+The first Monday of the month (February 3, 2014) is a national holiday in honor of Constitution Day.
+Carnaval celebrations kick off on the 26th in many destinations.
 In terms of the weather, this is generally one of the driest months of the year and temperatures are warming up.
-February marks the peak for Monarch butterfly season, so it's an ideal time of year to visit Mexico's monarch butterfly reserves, and it's also prime whale watching season in Baja California.
+February marks the peak for Monarch butterfly season, so it's usually an ideal time of year to visit Mexico's monarch butterfly reserves, though this year's population is alarmingly low.
+This is also prime whale watching season.
 Here are some of the most important festivals and events that take place in February in Mexico:

 Candlemas - Día de la Candelaría

 It's Groundhog Day in the United States, but in Mexico, this is Día de la Candelaría, a religious holiday that marks the end of the Christmas season in the church calendar.
 On this day folks dress up images of the baby Jesus and take them to the church to be blessed.
 Read about traditions in Mexico surrounding Día de la Candelaria, and see photos of Dia de la Candelaria celebrations.

 Nationwide, February 3, 2014 (first Monday of the month)

 Originally celebrated on February 5th, this holiday is now observed on the first Monday of February.
 It's a national holiday to commemorate the constitution of 1917 that was put in place by Venustiano Carranza following the Mexican Revolution.

 Mexico City's biggest and best contemporary art fair is held at the Centro Banamex, Hall D. There will be five areas: Main Section, New Proposals, ZONA MACO SUR, Design and Modern Art.
 General admission is 200 pesos, free for children under 12.

 Valentine's Day - Día del Amor y la Amistad